5 Best Netflix VPNs That Still Work Reliably — Updated 2024

-- CactusVPN — Claims its SmartDNS can unblock Netflix, but my tests found otherwise.
+- CactusVPN — Claims its SmartDNS works with Netflix, but my tests found otherwise.

-- Celo VPN — It couldn’t unblock any Netflix libraries during my tests.
+- Celo VPN — It couldn’t stream my local Netflix during my tests.

-- PureVPN — This service claims to unblock Netflix but I couldn’t even get it to connect at all during my tests.
+- PureVPN — This service claims to work with Netflix but I couldn’t even get it to connect at all during my tests.

-- Hola VPN — Not only is it incapable of unblocking Netflix but Hola VPN was caught secretly stealing its users’ bandwidth.
+- Hola VPN — Not only is it incapable of streaming Netflix but Hola VPN was caught secretly stealing its users’ bandwidth.

-- Unotelly — During my tests, I wasn’t able to unblock any Netflix libraries with this VPN.
+- Unotelly — During my tests, I wasn’t able to watch my local Netflix with this VPN.

-- HideIPVPN — HideIPVPN mentions that it can’t guarantee access to Netflix.
-During my tests, I wasn’t able to unblock Netflix on any servers.
+- HideIPVPN — HideIPVPN mentions that it can’t guarantee that it works with Netflix.
+During my tests, I wasn’t able to stream my local Netflix.